garrandall/popular-music-data/tracks/southernplayalisticadillacmuzik-outkast.md

 ---

-Well its the m i crooked letter coming around the south Rollin straight hammers and vogues in that old southern slouch Please, ain't nothing but incense in my atmosphere
+Well its the m I crooked letter coming around the south Rollin straight hammers and vogues in that old southern slouch Please, ain't nothing but incense in my atmosphere
 I'm bending corners in my lac boi, cause that's how we be rolling here